jeremycherfas/user/pages/03.blog/2019-10-10/listen.md

 template: item
 ---

 Episode summary: A Spanish woman becomes the president of a survivors group in the aftermath of the World Trade Center attacks on September 11, 2001.
 Prelude: Fred Parisi, a New York City police officer, creates a foundation to support 9/11 first responders.
-Support the show by becoming a ValuedListener™ at Patreon.com/Swindled.
+Support the show by becoming a Valuedlistener™ at Patreon.com/Swindled.
 Buy something at SwindledPodcast.com/Shop.
 Original music by Trevor Howard (The Lungs).
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices